Plenary Session Schedule

 Co-founder and Senior Research Fellow, Southern Voice

-The role of global research networks in evidence use
+The role of research and policy networks in evidence use

 The presentation will explore how collaborations among different stakeholders in the evidence use space can emerge, and what is their impact in informing the use of evidence at different policy levels.
-It will explore, as an example, the role of think tanks and its networks in informing global policy discussions.
+It will explore how we can unpack policy problems to determine the plausible role of evidence, the types of collaborations that can happen and finally reflect on what this means for the evidence community moving forward.

 02.35 PM